redox-os/website/content/faq.en.md

 CPU - any i686, x86_64 or ARM64 capable processor.

-Memory - 64MB of RAM
+Memory - 128MB of RAM

-Storage - 64MB of available space
+Storage - 128MB of available space

 - `desktop-minimal`

 CPU - any i686, x86_64 or ARM64 capable processor.

-Memory - 128MB of RAM
+Memory - 256MB of RAM

-Storage - 128MB of available space
+Storage - 256MB of available space

 - `server`

 CPU - any i686, x86_64 or ARM64 capable processor.

-Memory - 128MB of RAM
+Memory - 256MB of RAM

-Storage - 128MB of available space
+Storage - 256MB of available space

 - `desktop`

 CPU - any i686, x86_64 or ARM64 capable processor.

-Memory - 300MB of RAM
+Memory - 512MB of RAM

-Storage - 300MB of available space
+Storage - 512MB of available space

 - `dev`

 CPU - any i686, x86_64 or ARM64 capable processor.

-Memory - 2048MB of RAM
+Memory - 4096MB of RAM

-Storage - 2048MB of available space
+Storage - 4096MB of available space

 - `demo`

 CPU - any i686, x86_64 or ARM64 capable processor.

-Memory - 1024MB of RAM
+Memory - 2048MB of RAM

-Storage - 1024MB of available space
+Storage - 2048MB of available space

 ## Which devices does Redox support?